pekrau/adhoc/README.md

 Each task is identified by a IUI (Instance Unique Identifier), which is a string of 32 characters, visible in the URL of the task.
-The user can view the task and check its current status at any time.
+The user can bookmark this URL to view the task and check its current status at any time.
 When the task has finished, the output can be viewed or downloaded.
 A task is persistent; it is stored on the server until explicitly deleted by the user.

 In the current implementation, the execution is simply done in the background on the server.
 Other implementations may use a